sigtryggurk/aliasmanager/README.md

-aliasmanager
+Bond - Alias Manager
 ============

+Command line tool for managing your aliases.

-Functions to manager your personal aliases
+Allows you to easily add, remove, search and list your personal aliases.